rocky-d/drmo-server/README.md

 #### HTTP/HTTPS

-`drmo-server` can operate in HTTP mode or HTTPS mode, offering flexibility in communication protocols.
+`drmo-server` can operate in both HTTP and HTTPS modes, offering flexibility in communication protocols.
 HTTP is suitable for basic communication, while HTTPS provides secure encrypted connections.

 #### JSON